schranz-search/schranz-search/docs/getting_started/index.rst

 ----------------

 In the next step we will create the engine which will be use our created ``Schema``.
-The ``Engine`` is the main class which will be used to communicate with the search engine.
+The ``Engine`` is the main class which will be used to communicate with the search service.
 It requires an instance of the ``Adapter`` which we did install before.

 .. tabs::